scholarslab/scholarslab.github.io/theme-testing/for-github.md

 - ~~Makerspace: find where calendar fits, and rearrange HTML if needed.
 Hide the skillset block thing for Phase 1 until you have time to properly label it, which seems like it will take more time than it's worth right now.~~

-- **Update: done!** ~~All: add 60px margin or padding to top of every page, to make room for the navigation bar.
+- ~~All: add 60px margin or padding to top of every page, to make room for the navigation bar.
 Probably apply this to `<main>`.
 Once done, remove `margin-top: calc(60px + num)` from all pages where you've inserted it to adjust manually.~~

 - 3D Printer Calendar: forgot this was a separate page, too - calendar on Makerspace also needs to go here.
 It's clearly supposed to go somewhere on the page, based on wording referencing it, but unsure where.

-- Update: not done, but Ronda is handling. ~~Research: need replacement images for gallery - unsure how many left.
+- Update: Images exist, Amanda assigning labels right now. ~~Research: need replacement images for gallery - unsure how many left.
 I know Praxis is still missing and Jeremy should know where that is, since I saw they used it on their poster.
 This is why I need to investigate Google Drive folders more thoroughly...~~

 - Update: yep!
 Or vice versa, doesn't really matter. ~~Event data structure: Tags may be across the site; categories may be event-specific?~~